manjitlatthe/ionic-php-ccavenue-integration/README.md

 All the best.

-Demo link: <a href="http://demos.masterequation.com/manjit/ionic-php-ccavenue-integration/myproject/www/">Click here</a>
+Demo link: <a href="http://demos.masterequation.com/manjit/ionic-php-ccavenue-integration/myproject/www/" target="_blank">Click here</a>